4 41 Club

 Westerham Independent Literature Group

 This is tutor-led group who enjoy taking from two to five weeks to explore by discussion each of the chosen texts.
 The tutor is David Matthews.
-We meet on Mondays at the New Westerham Hall from 10am-12 noon.
+We meet on Mondays at Westerham Hall from 10am-12 noon, with most of the summer off.
 For further information and to discover whether there are any places available for the coming term, please contact Margaret Robertson (Group Secretary) on 01959 564149 or via firstname.lastname@example.org

 Allotments in Westerham